God communicated to us through a book, through the written word, and, therefore, he expects us to read.

-Jeff Robinson (M.Div. and Ph.D., SBTS) is editor of the Southern Seminary blog.
-He is pastor of Christ Fellowship Church in Louisville, serves as senior editor for The Gospel Coalition, and is also adjunct professor of church history and senior research and teaching associate for the Andrew Fuller Center at SBTS.
-He is co-author with Michael A. G. Haykin of To the Ends of the Earth: Calvin’s Missional Vision and Legacy (Crossway, 2014) and co-editor with D. A. Carson of Coming Home: Essays on the New Heaven and New Earth (Crossway) and 15 Things Seminary Couldn’t Teach Me (Crossway, forthcoming) with Collin Hansen.
+Jeff Robinson (M.Div. and Ph.D., SBTS) is director of news and information at Southern Seminary.
+He is pastor of Christ Fellowship Baptist Church in Louisville, served as senior editor for The Gospel Coalition for six years, and is also adjunct professor of church history and senior research and teaching associate for the Andrew Fuller Center at SBTS.
+He is co-author with Michael A. G. Haykin of To the Ends of the Earth: Calvin’s Missional Vision and Legacy (Crossway, 2014) and co-editor with D. A. Carson of Coming Home: Essays on the New Heaven and New Earth (Crossway) and 15 Things Seminary Couldn’t Teach Me with Collin Hansen.
+He is author of Taming the Tongue: How the Gospel Transforms Our Talk (TGC, forthcoming).
 Jeff and his wife, Lisa, have four children.

 What’s the heart issue behind slander and gossip?
 The narcissistic duo of self-love and self-promotion.
 When we traffic in slander and gossip, we tear others down and build ourselves up.

 Oddly enough, the more knowledge I gain, the more rarified intellectual air tends to fill the inner balloon that is my ego.
 But these words are a deflating pin: “God opposes the proud, but gives grace to the humble.”

 Disputed and disdained though it may be, predestination and its sibling, election, are plainly taught in Scripture and every exegete must make peace with it.

 I hope my journey’s biblical, theological, historical, and practical reflections will serve pastors for years to come.

 “I know of no other couple in Christian history who loved one another more demonstratively than Charles and Susie Spurgeon.”